Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Introduction

-\paragraph{Contributions.} Our goals are twofold: first, we aim to reproduce and test the results of the papers in the EOC line of works; second, we aim to move beyond the Gaussian hypothesis in finite neural networks.
-Accordingly, we have obtained the following results: \begin{itemize} \item we experimentally demonstrate that the Gaussian hypothesis is mostly invalid in multilayer perceptrons with finite width; \item we show that, contrary to a claim of \cite{poole2016exponential} and usual practical results in the EOC framework, the variance of the pre-activations does not always have at most one nonzero attraction point; we provide an example of an activation function for which the number of such attraction points is infinite; \item we deduce a set of constraints that the activation function and the initialization distribution of weights and biases must fulfill to guarantee Gaussian pre-activations at initialization (including with finite-width layers); \item we propose a new family of activation functions and initialization distributions designed to achieve this goal (Gaussian pre-activations at initialization); \item we demonstrate empirically that the distribution of the pre-activations always tends to drift away from the standard Gaussian distribution during propagation; however, this drift is much greater when using $\mathrm{tanh}$ and $\mathrm{ReLU}$ activation functions than ours. \end{itemize} Additionally, we train, evaluate and compare neural networks built according to our family of activation functions and initialization distributions, and usual ones ($\mathrm{tanh}$ or $\mathrm{ReLU}$, Gaussian EOC initialization).
+To be more specific: \begin{itemize} \item we experimentally demonstrate that the Gaussian hypothesis is mostly invalid in multilayer perceptrons with finite width (Section~\ref{sec:prop:prop} and Section~\ref{sec:prop:realistic}); \item contrary to a claim of \cite{poole2016exponential} and usual practical results in the EOC framework, we show in Proposition~\ref{prop:counter} that the variance of the pre-activations does not always have at most one nonzero attraction point; we provide an example of an activation function for which the number of such attraction points is infinite (Section~\ref{sec:prop:counter}); \item we propose a unified view on pre-activations propagation, encompassing the framework of several well-known initialization procedures (Section~\ref{sec:prop:commut}); \item we deduce a set of constraints that the activation function and the initialization distribution of weights and biases must fulfill to guarantee Gaussian pre-activations at initialization under a pre-activations' independence assumption -- including with finite-width layers (Section~\ref{sec:solve:decomposing} and Section~\ref{sec:solve:why_weibull}); \item we propose new families of activation functions, denoted by $(\phi^{\acto}_{\theta})_{\theta}$ and $(\phi^{\actp}_{\theta})_{\theta}$, and initialization distributions designed to achieve this goal of Gaussian pre-activations at initialization (Section~\ref{sec:solve:product} and Section~\ref{sec:solve:function}); \item we empirically demonstrate that, with our activation functions $(\phi^{\actp}_{\theta})_{\theta}$, the distribution of the pre-activations remains Gaussian during propagation, while it drifts away from the standard Gaussian when using $\mathrm{tanh}$ and $\mathrm{ReLU}$ (Sections \ref{sec:expe:ks} and \ref{sec:expe:multilayer}); \item we show that, overall, when training very narrow and deep networks, the usual setups with $\tanh$ or $\mathrm{ReLU}$ activation functions and EOC initialization lead to worse performance than with our activation functions $(\phi^{\acto}_{\theta})_{\theta}$ (Section \ref{sec:expe:training}). \end{itemize} Additionally, we train, evaluate and compare neural networks built according to our family of activation functions and initialization distributions, and usual ones ($\mathrm{tanh}$ or $\mathrm{ReLU}$, Gaussian EOC initialization).